The legend of Francesco Totti in ten chapters

 Arrivederci

-"I can't tell you in a few words how much these colors meant, mean and will always mean to me," Totti wrote this week.
+"I can't tell you how much these colors meant, mean and will always mean to me," Totti wrote on his Facebook page last week.

+He called himself "fortunate to have only worn one shirt," describing that undying bond to his city as "fundamental."

-"I just feel that my love for football never fades: it's a passion, my passion.
-It's so deep I can't imagine not fuelling it any longer.
+"I just feel that my love for football never fades," said Totti.
+"It's a passion, my passion.
+It's so deep I can't imagine not fueling it any longer.
 Ever."

-He calls himself "fortunate to have only worn one shirt," describing that undying bond to his city as "fundamental."
+On Sunday, Totti told the Stadio Olimpico in a prepared statement that it had not been easy to "turn out the light," admitting he was "afraid" of what the future held.

 (11 Videos)

-His Roma playing career may be over; the legend of Totti endures.
+The King of Rome's playing career may be over; the legend of Totti endures.